hodgesds/perf_exporter/README.md

 ## Configuration
-The configuration format allows you to specific profilers at the subsytem level.
+The configuration format allows you to specify counters at the subsytem level.
 For each subsytem individual events can be configured.
 Note that configuring a subsystem event for a specific processor isn't supported as of now.
 To find available events for your system you can use the perf tooling